 The captivating “Live View” mode uses a smartphone's or tablet's camera to show how selected design variants look in your real-life environment.

-Gira button for KNX – the smart switch with LED lights
+Gira button for Gira One and KNX – the smart switch with LED lights

 All in one switch: With the Gira button for Gira One & KNX, you control smart technology the oldschool way.
 Discover our switch designs & options.